mrezabayat/iamsorush/content/posts/lockout-user-razor-pages.md

                 lockoutOnFailure: true);
 ```

-Please note, this works well for users who register through the app, but might not work for user accounts which are created through seeding the database.
+Please note that this works well for users who register through the app, but might not work for user accounts which are created through seeding the database.

 ## References